Backlinks (Link Building)

 A report, dataset, expert opinion, trend, comparison, or industry observation can become link-worthy when it gives journalists, editors, or industry writers something useful to discuss.

 The SEO value often comes as a side effect.
-The primary reason the link exists is because the content is newsworthy, useful, or relevant to a wider conversation.
+The primary reason the link exists is because the content is newsworthy, useful, timely, or relevant to a wider conversation.

 Unlinked mentions are often one of the simplest link building opportunities.

 If a website already mentions your brand, report, product, event, quote, or resource, the hard part is partly done.
 They already know you exist.
-Asking them to add a relevant link is usually more natural than cold outreach.
+Asking them to add a relevant link is usually more realistic than cold outreach.

 This is especially useful for companies that receive press, participate in events, publish reports, collaborate with partners, or have products referenced in industry content.